ACTL3143 & ACTL5111 Deep Learning for Actuaries

 'answer': 'Monday at midday'}

+“… there is no official paper that describes how ChatGPT works in detail, but … we know that it uses a technique called reinforcement learning from human feedback (RLHF) to fine-tune the GPT-3.5 model.
 While ChatGPT still has many limitations (such as sometimes “hallucinating” factually incorrect information), it is a powerful example of how Transformers can be used to build generative models that can produce complex, long-ranging, and novel output that is often indistinguishable from human-generated text.
-The progress made thus far by models like ChatGPT serves as a testament to the potential of AI and its transformative impact on the world.
+The progress made thus far by models like ChatGPT serves as a testament to the potential of AI and its transformative impact on the world.”

 Source: David Foster (2023), Generative Deep Learning, 2nd Edition, O’Reilly Media, Chapter 9.